zlaalamiWD/readme/docs/Documentation/pharmacy-apis-copy/mailbox-copy-1.md

 > `<   https://>`

 This tells the API to only respond with 10 messages.
-The default message count is 5messages.
-The Mailbox only allows 25 messages to be pulled at a time.
+The default message count is 100 messages.
+The Mailbox only allows 100 messages to be pulled at a time.

 # GET Status Response